top of page

 Join the fight.
 Some bills are good bills we hope to pass and some are dangerous.
 If your state has a school choice bill out, there is likely homeschool groups organizing practical ways to get involved.

-Click here for a list of other ways you can help homeschoolers (without including voucher scams).
+Click here for a list of true ways you can help the homeschool community without voucher scams.

 Comments